-- The motor should press fit into the round hole at the top of the windmill frame. - Press the motor in no more than half way. - We want to make sure the attached wires on the back of the motor don't press up again the wood, and than they are oriented towards the bottom. - The motor should stay in place but if you find it fits a bit loose you can add the included nut and bolt at the top to help hold the motor in place.
+- The motor should press fit into the round hole at the top of the windmill frame.
+(Press the front of the motor in place through the hole.) - Press the motor in no more than half way. - We want to make sure the attached wires on the back of the motor don't press up again the wood, and that they are oriented towards the bottom.